She Was Killed by Space Junk: Production

 The episode also affirmed that Jeremy Irons played Adrian Veidt, previously the vigilante Ozymandias.
-Up until this episode, HBO had listed Irons' role as "A Lord of a Country Manor", though following the premiere, many television critics and viewers guessed Irons was playing Veidt.
+Up until this episode, HBO had publicized Irons' role under the alias "Blonde Man", though following the premiere, many television critics and viewers guessed Irons was playing Veidt.
 Damon Lindelof considered Veidt's return essential for the show, as Veidt was Lindelof's favorite character from the original comic book limited series and who raised a number of "contradictory feelings" when considering how to write for him.
 Lindelof said that while Veidt within the Watchmen comic book was nearly in full control of every action, he wanted to write Veidt in a situation where events were out of his control.
 Irons said he was drawn to play the character after hearing a summary of Veidt's story from the original comic book series and the ideas he had for Veidt in the television show, calling the character an "enigma" and that the proposed role "was fascinating, off-the-wall, bizarre and thoroughly mesmeric to play".

 The opening of the show features Laurie Blake leading a faked bank robbery to capture the vigilante Mister Shadow, played by Lee Tergesen.
 Mister Shadow was written as a parody of Batman.
 Costume designer Meghan Kasperlik drew out a Batman-like outfit which had included high-tech gadgetry, which became part of Mister Shadow's character as a rich person with too much money using it for crime-fighting.
 The costume was fabricated with help of one of the local Atlanta fabricators that had previously done work on the various Marvel Cinematic Universe films.
 The episode's exact title is a line taken from the lyrics of "Space Junk" from the Devo album Q: Are We Not Men?
 A: We Are Devo!, which Laurie is shown listening to when Senator Keene arrives.